Tsunami warning in Tonga after giant eruption

 - Published

-A tsunami warning has been issued in several countries, including Tonga and New Zealand, after a giant underwater volcano eruption.
+Tsunami warnings have been issued in several countries including Tonga, Fiji, and New Zealand, after a giant underwater volcano eruption.

 Social media footage from Tonga showed waves washing through a church and several homes.
 Witnesses said ash is falling over the capital, Nuku'alofa.

-Residents of the Pacific island have been urged to move to higher ground.
+Residents there have been urged to move to higher ground.

 It is the latest in a series of eruptions of the Hunga Tonga-Hunga Haʻapai volcano.